-Daniel Casares’ professional career is premature.
-With only 13 years old, he participates in the recording of the group album, “A la Guitarra de Estepona”.
+Casares’ professional career is premature.
+At only 13 years old, he participates in the recording of the collective album, “A la Guitarra de Estepona”.

-At the age of 16 he was awarded with the prestigious Bordón minero de La Unión, becoming the youngest guitarist getting that award.
-In addition, he won the national guitar prize of Jaén and opened the path for him to record his first album “Duende Flamenco” that same year, although it would not be published until 1999, when he was 19 years old.
+At the age of 16 he is awarded the prestigious Bordón minero de La Unión, becoming the youngest guitarist, to date, to achieve this.
+In addition, he wins the Jaén National Guitar Award and this enables him to record his first album “Duende Flamenco” that same year, although it isn’t released until 1999, when he turns 19.

-The lyric world has also been able to enjoy Daniel Casares, since mezzo-soprano Cecilia Bartoli asked him to accompany him, as a guest artist, on his European tour, a tribute to María Malibrán.
+The lyrical world has also been able to enjoy Daniel Casares, since the mezzo-soprano Cecilia Bartoli, asked him to accompany her, as a guest artist, in her European tour on the occasion of the presentation and tribute to the diva María Malibrán.